-With the new tax bill signed by the Trump Administration, estate tax liability and rules have significantly changed.
-Under the bill, between the years 2018 and 2025, estate taxes will not need to be paid on estates of up to $11 million.
-For couples, no estate taxes will need to be paid for inheritances of up to $22 million.
-The new law doubles the amount of money exempted from the estate tax from years previously.
+Estate tax liability and rules have significantly changed.
+In 2023, estate taxes will not need to be paid on estates of up to $12.92 million.
+For couples, no estate taxes will need to be paid for inheritances of up to $25.84 million.
 Use our estate tax calculator to find out where you stand.

 How Much Will I Need to Pay?